destinpq/Price-Comparator/price_comparator_app/README.md

 - Ensure you have a working internet connection
 - Try refreshing the data using the refresh button
 - Check if the backend service is operational by visiting the test URL in a browser
+- When using a local development server, make sure:
+  - Your device is on the same network as your computer
+  - You've used the correct IP address
+  - The port (default 3000) is not blocked by your firewall
+  - You've set `useDevServer = true` in the API service

 ## Contributing